 A few nights ago my wife and I attended an awards dinner presented by the emergency medical services agency of our sprawling rural county.
 Because there isn't a single hospital here in Greene County, having well-trained paramedics on patrol in well-equipped SUV's around the clock is vitally important to local residents.
 Equally important in every emergency are our police and volunteer firefighters.
 As it was in my own case, they often initiate life-saving procedures prior to the paramedics arrival on the scene.

-Among the first-responders that were recognized for their life-saving efforts in the reversal of cardiac arrest at the annual dinner was the team of EMT's, police and firefighters that have helped enable me to continue living normally amidst our majestic mountains forests and waterways.
+Among the first-responders recognized for their life-saving efforts in the reversal of cardiac arrest at the annual dinner was the team of EMT's, police and firefighters that have helped enable me to continue living normally amidst our majestic mountains, forests and waterways.

-As the only recent survivor of cardiac arrest able to attend the event, I was treated like a special guest of honor.
-I asked for the opportunity to publicly thank these dedicated people with a short speech I had prepared.
-Presented below is the text of that speech which was so well-received that I received an undeserved standing ovation from the large crowd of dedicated people in the room . . .
+As the only recent survivor of cardiac arrest reversal able to attend the event, I was treated like a special guest of honor.
+I asked for the opportunity to publicly thank these dedicated people with a short speech that I had prepared.
+Presented below is the text of that speech.
+It was so well-received that I was given an undeserved standing ovation from the large crowd of dedicated people in that room . . .

 When I woke up on the morning of February 24th I wasn’t prepared for the things that would happen to me that day.

 I wasn’t prepared to be in a car accident.
 I was driving cautiously and patiently waiting for a red light to turn green at the moment of impact.

 I wasn’t prepared for my sudden a-fib death having been examined and tested by a cardiologist just a couple of weeks earlier -- at which time I was given a clean bill of health.

 I wasn’t prepared for the multiple shockings it took to restore a pulse.